aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 3. Click "Create".
 4. Navigate to the "Basics" tab.

-   a.
-Select the resource group you created earlier from the drop-down list.
+   * Select the resource group you created earlier from the drop-down list.
-   b.
-Provide a name for your storage account.
+   * Provide a name for your storage account.
 This name should be unique and identifiable (i.e. 'asposecloudfs'), as it will be used to distinguish this particular storage account from others in your Azure environment.
-   c.
-Select the region where your storage account will be hosted.
+   * Select the region where your storage account will be hosted.
 This should ideally be a location that is geographically close to your users to reduce latency.
-   d.
-There is an option to choose "Redundancy".
+   * There is an option to choose "Redundancy".
 Azure provides different levels of redundancy, and you can choose the one that best suits your needs.

 ![](005.png)